-or their part, about 60% of claimants interviewed indicated that they were satisfied with the decision and the compensation provided in their claim.
-A similar percentage of claimants said that the adjudicator's reasons for the decision were clear to them.
-About half of claimants (53%) said that their review rights were explained to them.

-Overall, about one-half (52%) of claimants said that they were satisfied with the timeliness of the IAP.
-The same percentage said they were satisfied with the amount of time it took to get to a hearing.
-More than two-thirds (69%) were satisfied with the amount of time it took to receive compensation: about four months following the decision.
+About 60% of claimants indicated that they were satisfied with the decision and compensation.
+A similar percentage said that the adjudicator's reasons for the decision were clear to them.
+About one-half said that they were satisfied with the timeliness of the IAP.
+More than two-thirds were satisfied with the amount of time it took to receive compensation following the decision.